aeisenbarth/myst-nb-json/docs/index.md

-It is nicely rendered in Jupyter because Jupyter includes a [JSON renderer](https://github.com/jupyterlab/jupyterlab/tree/7909745d075aceb0cf1099ad53a3174e92b575ae/packages/json-extension), but MyST-NB can only use IPython's built-ins which display as `<IPython.core.display.JSON object>`.
+It is nicely rendered in Jupyter because Jupyter includes a [JSON renderer](https://github.com/jupyterlab/jupyterlab/tree/7909745d075aceb0cf1099ad53a3174e92b575ae/packages/json-extension), but [MyST-NB](https://myst-nb.readthedocs.io) can only use IPython's built-ins which display as `<IPython.core.display.JSON object>`.

 ## Installation

+Make sure `Sphinx` and `myst-nb` are installed, this package is meant to be used with them.

 Install the Python package: